zhouyun-zoe/new-docs/docs/setup/deploy.md

 ## Overview

-**This tutorial assumes that you already have Muta compiled on your computer from when you completed the [Create Your First Muta Chain Tutorial](./before-create).** If you do not, please install and compile Muta framework first.
+**This tutorial assumes that you already have Muta compiled on your computer from when you completed the [Create Your First Muta Chain Tutorial][getting-started].** If you do not, please install and compile Muta framework first.

 In this case, we will build a blockchain network with four validators (Alice, Bob, Bill and Ben).
 And Alice will be the bootstrap node.
 The tutorial is divided into several sections: